Mauro Guillén Keynote Speaker

 His research, op-eds, and commentary have been featured in numerous outlets, from the New York Times and the Wall Street Journal to The Economist, and the Financial Times.
 He has appeared on radio and TV shows such as NPR’s Marketplace and Radio Times, CNBC’s Mad Money and Squawk Box, and CNN’s Fareed Zakaria GPS.
 He is a seasoned public speaker at conferences, conventions, forums, and corporate events organized by industry associations and Fortune 500 companies.
 He serves or has served on several advisory groups, boards of directors, and nonprofit boards of trustees.

-His book on 2030 AD: How Today’s Biggest Trends Will Collide and Reshape the Future of Everything will be published by St. Martin’s in 2020, with translations into Japanese, Korean, Mandarin, Romanian, Portuguese and Spanish.
+His book on 2030 AD: How Today’s Biggest Trends Will Collide and Reshape the Future of Everything was published by St. Martin’s in 2020, with translations into Japanese, Korean, Mandarin, Romanian, Portuguese, and Spanish.

 Read More